 Starting a Business (UK Edition)

-Got a great business idea but struggling to get your business plan together?
+Bankers, and other people, reading business plans see hundreds of them every year.
+Your own business plan has to grab their attention.
 Follow these tips to make your business plan stand out from the crowd:

 Your product or service

 Can You Make Money through Starting a Business?